Callme-VR/carrer_guidance_app/README.md

 how to login/signup the project?

+Login Email- FOR (ADMIN)-admin1@gmail.com password-123456

+same also for the student login

 1-signup.html ->select,create account with your email and password,wait for second for account creation.

 2-after signup,you will be directed to login pages.